Claim your freebie!

 Some women have no control over their household finances, with partners making all the financial decisions.
 I have worked with women who have lost their partners, or split up from their partners, and have been absolutely clueless about the financial situation.
 The feeling of helplessness about the situation they found themselves in was not helped by the fact that they knew nothing about how to manage their finances.

 I believe that chatting about our money, and our feelings about money is good for the soul.
 It helps to remove some of the stress associated with money and helps us to feel better in ourselves.
 Imagine being able to chat with a friend, openly and honestly about that credit card debt that keeps you awake at night.
-How much of a relief would it be,to be able to chat to someone about it?
+How much of a relief would it be to chat to someone about it?
 And who better, than one of your friends, who loves and cares for you, and will be willing to do anything to help to support you.
 (That does not include lending you money to pay it off though!
 That's a recipe for disaster on most occasions!)

 So, how about it?

 Are you willing and able to strike up a money conversation with friends?
 Be brave and go for it!

 If that seems like a step too far, why not come along and join my women's only Facebook group?
 It's a private group, designed to be a safe space for women to chat and learn about money, in a supportive and friendly atmosphere.
 It involves free challenges, designed to help you save money, make more money or learn how to make the most of the money you have.
-I would love to see you in there, so please feel free to pop along and join.
+I would love to see you there, so please feel free to pop along and join.